River restoration and enhancement

 There are a number of revetment techniques which we employ to control or repair bank erosion.
 The choice of erosion prevention measure employed is heavily dependent on site conditions and, as such, there is no ‘one cures all’.

 The A.G.A Group will, wherever appropriate, focus on aquatic engineering which incorporates bio-engineering techniques that reduce erosion by using such materials as coir, willow, vegetation and other natural materials to support and rivet banks.
 These traditional techniques will often provide erosion control without the need for further hard revetment methodologies

 Pre-vegetated coir rolls offer excellent protection by effectively building a new bank which can be back filled to provide a natural effect.
 By using pre-planted coir fibre rolls placed on faggots or rock rolls we can create ‘new’ bank-sides so erosion can be effectively stopped.

-Coir is a very effective natural material which can be laid in mats which help to reinforce the bank or used as edging to act as a barrier to erosion.
-After the turf reinforcement mats (TRMs) are laid down and pegged in position, plant species soon colonise or they can even be seeded after installation, then the coir acts as the perfect germination medium.
+Coir is a very effective natural material which can be laid in mats which help to reinforce the bank, or used as edging to act as a barrier to erosion.
+After the turf reinforcement mats (TRMs) are laid down and pegged in position, plant species soon colonise or they can even be seeded after installation, with the coir acting as the perfect germination medium.
 Depending on the time of year banks can look naturalised again in as little as 6-8 weeks.

 Rock rolls can be incorporated into many river restoration projects and provide long term stabilisation.